 Curiously, as solder wire and the traditional conductive soldering iron were together transcending into history at the production level, they were still struggling for survival at the rework bench, and with lots of problems.
 (Figure 2)

-Some of the more notable problems related contact soldering irons and solder wire with SMT were: lack of solder fillets at the toe, heel and sides on both J-leaded and gull wing devices; inducing pad damage and co-planarity problems due to hand pressure from the iron while contacting the chips; and cracking ceramic devices due to sudden application of direct conductive heat from soldering irons to these delicate devices.
+Soldering iron woes: Some of the more notable problems related contact soldering irons and solder wire with SMT were: lack of solder fillets at the toe, heel and sides on both J-leaded and gull wing devices; inducing pad damage and co-planarity problems due to hand pressure from the iron while contacting the chips; and cracking ceramic devices due to sudden application of direct conductive heat from soldering irons to these delicate devices.
 Necessity became the mother of invention: the hot air pencil.

+Paste is Trumping Wire.
 While it is somewhat new to the rework bench (there were some early converts years ago), solder paste is now rapidly gaining favor over the use of solder wire when prototyping new designs or reworking SMT assemblies.

-Thermal Profiles & Solder Paste: When used with a convective preheating device, as an Airbath™, under the board assembly, solder paste can be reflowed with a hot air pencil from above yielding solder joints that rival those from the conveyor oven.
-With this simple method, the paste reflows at the lead yielding fillets at the toe, heel, and sides of the device right at the bench.
+More Forgiving.
+Solder paste melts and reflows at the lead yielding fillets at the toe, heel, and sides of the device right at the bench.
 (Figure 3) In fact, the use of paste can even forgive some co-planarity problems as the solder wicks up the lead from the pad.

-Preheating during benchtop rework is just as integral to the reflow process as it is in initial production.
+Preheating during benchtop rework is as integral to the reflow process as it is in initial production.
 Also, activation of the flux during pre-heating cleans and enhances the wetting process resulting in smooth and shiny joints that will feather out to the a thin edge.

 "These basic processes have the advantage that they are simple, require minimal training and virtually never cause damage to the assembly," Jerry Green, a senior manufacturing and quality engineer in San Diego points out, "you can actually see the solder reflow and become shiny" as the AirPencil passes over the leads.
-Green emphasizes that it is critical that the SMD sit flat on the pads, that the paste be non-rigid, that the SMD not be moved once the preheating has begun, and that proper inspection be made after reflow.
+Green emphasizes it is critical that the SMD sit flat on the pads, that the paste be non-rigid, that the SMD not be moved once preheating has begun, and proper inspection be made after reflow.

 Forced convection from a hot air pencil like in high-volume production processes, instead of contact, soldering irons?
 Right at the bench?
 You bet.